marloncz/marloncz/README.md

 ### Welcome 👋

-I am Marlon and currently working at [statworx](https://www.statworx.com) as a Data Scientist.
+I am Marlon and currently working at [statworx](https://www.statworx.com) as a Senior Data Scientist.
 I have already actively supported and managed many Data Science projects.
 In recent years, I have specialized in forecasting and other topics related to time series data.
 Furthermore, I am interested in NLP and explainable AI.

 #### Languages
 <p align="left">